claudiatamas/dear-future-me-app/README.md

 # Dear Future Me

-Dear Future Me is a personal letter-writing app that lets you write letters addressed to your future or past self.
+Dear Future Me is a personal letter-writing app that lets you write letters addressed to your future self.
 You can also read letters that have been sent from your past self up to the present moment.

 ## Features